 The Shark Navigator is a more basic model, but it offers an XL dust bin that can hold 2.2 dry quarts, almost twice the capacity of the Shark Rotator.
 For accessories, it comes with the Dust Away Genie cleaning head, brushroll cleaning head, HEPA filter, crevice tool, dusting brush, pet power brush, and a 30″ hose.
-Check out our full review of the Shark Navigator here.

 The Rotator, although having a smaller dust bin, comes with a few more bells and whistles, like LED headlamps, a redesigned comfort hose handle, and text notations for easy usability.
 The Rotator comes with a hard floor cleaning head, brushroll cleaning head, HEPA filter, crevice tool, dusting brush, pet power brush, upholstery brush, and a 30″ hose.
-Check out our full review of the Shark Rotator here.

-This upright vacuum is made for homes with pets.
+This upright vacuum is made for homes with pets (though it’s fine in other homes as well).
 It comes with a self-adjusting cleaner head, a washable lifetime filter, and three accessories—the combination tool, stair tool, and a turbine tool with no brush bar.
 This tool is excellent for cleaning up pet hair and limits tangles.

 This vacuum is more lightweight than the Animal 2 (15.6 lbs for the Multi Floor vs. 17.5 lbs for the Animal 2) and still comes with a self-adjusting cleaner head and lifetime washable filter.
 For accessories, it includes the combination tool and a stair tool.

 This vacuum is designed for people who suffer from allergies, as it’s the only Dyson upright that is filter-free.
-It also features a redesigned dust bin which makes emptying the bin easier and more hygienic.
+It also features a redesigned dust bin, which makes emptying the bin easier and more hygienic.
 This model includes the combination tool, stair tool, mattress tool, reach under tool, multi-angle brush, carbon fiber soft dusting brush, and a tool bag to store all the accessories.

 Shark vs. Dyson – Stick Vacuums

-DYSON CYCLONE V10 | The Dyson V10 is the most advanced Dyson cordless stick vacuum, to date.
+The Dyson V10 is the 2nd most advanced Dyson cordless stick vacuum, to date.
 It offers the longest Dyson battery life, up to 60 minutes, and includes a wide range of accessories for a versatile cleaning experience.
-The V10 also performed very well when cleaning all floor types.
-You can see our full Dyson V10 review here.
+The V10 also performed excellent during our tests on all floor types.

 The Dyson V8 has a strong battery, with up 40 minutes of run time.
-This cordless stick can be used as is or easily converted to a portable handheld unit.
-All accessories that may be attached to the full size stick vacuum may also be used as a handheld.
-You can see our full Dyson V8 review here.
+This cordless stick can be used as-is or easily converted to a portable handheld unit.
+All accessories that may be attached to the full-size stick vacuum may also be used as a handheld.

 The Shark Rocket ION is a cordless stick vacuum that also operates as a portable handheld vacuum.
-It features the Shark ION rechargeable battery so you can charge up one, while cleaning with the other (Note: Initial purchase only includes one battery.)
+It features the Shark ION rechargeable battery so you could charge up one, while cleaning with the other (Note: Initial purchase only includes one battery.)

 The Navigator Freestyle is an excellent option as it comes in at the $ tier.
-It has a slender, lightweight body and a large capacity dust bin.
+It has a slender, lightweight body and a large-capacity dust bin.
 It is powered by a 14.4 V battery that can charge in four hours.
-In addition, this model comes with a brushroll that can clean in two different speeds.
+In addition, this model comes with a brushroll that can clean at two different speeds.